sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Shift Cipher Decryption ===
 by Sarah Arpin, Alexis Newton

 If you know that your message was encrypted using a shift cipher, you can use the known shift value to decrypt.
 If this is not known, brute force can be used to get 26 possible decrypted messages.
-The chi-squared function ranks the results by likelihood according to letter frequency.
+The chi-squared function ranks the brute force results by likelihood according to letter frequency.

 {{{#!sagecell
 #Last edited 8/7/19 2:56pm